cylc/cylc-doc/src/user-guide/task-implementation/job-scripts.rst

 last command.
 This is unsafe, because if any command in the pipeline fails, the script will continue nevertheless.

-For safety, a cylc task job script running in bash will have the ``set -o pipefail`` option turned on automatically.
+For safety, a Cylc task job script running in bash will have the ``set -o pipefail`` option turned on automatically.
 If a pipeline exists in a task's ``script``, etc section, the failure of any part of a pipeline will cause the command to return a non-zero code at the end, which